Frequently asked questions

-We will include STEP requirements as part of an offer for Maths and Computer Science with Maths (not for the other CST options).
+We will include STEP requirements as part of an offer for Maths.
 Most of the offers that we have made in recent years have asked candidates to achieve 1, 1 in STEP II and STEP III.
 We take the level of support that a school can provide into consideration when determining offer levels.
 We provide all those holding Maths offers with detailed guidance about how best to prepare for STEP.

 The admissions process

 We look at the whole range of information that we have available to us: previous grades, predicted grades, references, your personal statement, either a pre-interview written assessment or an at-interview written assessment, interview (if you are interviewed) and any written work that is required for your subject (consult the details of subject-specific requirements on the website or the University Prospectus).
 All this information is weighted equally.

 Will I have to sit a written assessment?

 All subjects apart from Mathematics will sit either a pre-interview written assessment or an at-interview assessment.
 Information on which subjects require which form of assessment can be found at www.cam.ac.uk/assessments.
 At-interview assessments will take place during the December interview period, usually on the same day as the academic interview.
 Pre-interview assessments will be taken in October or November.
 Most at-interview assessments will be one hour in duration and pre-interview assessments will last no longer than two hours.
 No advanced preparation will be needed, other than revision of relevant recent subject knowledge where appropriate.
 Past papers for at-interview written assessments can be found at https://www.undergraduate.study.cam.ac.uk/courses on the relevant course page.

 Will I be invited for interview?

 We invite any candidate who has a realistic chance of being offered a place for interview.

 I'm studying abroad.
 Will I have to come to Cambridge for the interview?